Achievable logoAchievable logo

 Overview

-During an initial public offering (IPO), the issuer and underwriter must follow strict guidelines and rules.
-These regulations come from the Securities Act of 1933, which oversees the primary market.
+During an initial public offering (IPO), the issuer and the underwriter must follow specific rules.
+These rules come from the Securities Act of 1933, which regulates the primary market (the market where new securities are first sold to investors).

-In the following sections, we’ll learn about the rules and regulations within the Securities Act of 1933 that govern the IPO process.
+In the following sections, you’ll learn the key rules in the Securities Act of 1933 that shape the IPO process.

 Key points